JamieDawson/redis_demo/README.md

 6. You will recieve a URL in the Command Prompt.
 It will look something like `https://(YOUR-NAMESPACE-HERE)-apigcp.nimbella.io`

 7. Take that URL and paste it in your browser!

+### How to test the project.

+1. Enter text in the first feild.

+2. Copy the ID and paste it in the second field.

+3. It will return the value of the ID.

+4. You now have a working key-value storage